-- 1. Approval or denial of the application is a discretionary action by the Commission.
-Each time the Commission approves or rejects a use of sovereign and, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law. - 2.
-This action is consistent with the "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021- 2025 Strategic Plan. - 3.
+1. Approval or denial of the application is a discretionary action by the Commission.
+Each time the Commission approves or rejects a use of sovereign and, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
+The Applicant is qualified to hold the lease and staff has not discovered any information that would provide a basis for withholding approval of the assignment.
+Upon expiration or termination of the lease, neither the Lessee nor the Applicant has any right to a new lease or to renewal of any previous lease.
+If no new lease is granted, the Lessee may be required to remove the existing seawall and associated seacave/notch fill and restore the premises to their original condition.

+- 2. This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Assignment of a lease is not a project as defined by the California Environmental Quality Act because it is an administrative action that will not result in direct or indirect physical changes in the environment.